ArmandoWilliam/computer_vision_soccer_analysis/README.md

 # computer_vision_soccer_analysis
-This project has the goal of analyse a soccer match with computer vision, and give in output some useful statistics
+This is an accademical project that has the goal of analyse a soccer match with computer vision, and give in output some useful statistics